AaltoRSE/speech2text/docs/source/user_guide.md

 These commands sets environment variables for

-- the email address where to send notifications of started and completed submissions
+- the email address where to send notifications of started and completed submissions (recommended)

-- the language of the audio files
+- the language of the audio files (recommended)

 These variables are valid until the end of current terminal session.